 Day 14 - The last cycling day

 Today would be the last day on which we could cycle.
-In the afternoon the bus would pick us up.
-We didn't have breakfast so started cycling hungry.
+In the afternoon, the bus would pick us up.
+We didn't have breakfast, so we started cycling hungry.
 The first village had three signs indicating bakeries, but the bakeries themselves were nowhere to be found.
-We found a good supermarket in the next village, where we bought a bag of breads and some more food.
-While we were eating a lady came over to ask us where we came from.
+We found a good supermarket in the next town, where we bought a bag of bread and some other food.
+While we were eating, a lady came over to ask us where we came from.

-The route we had planned wouldn't involve a lot of climbing, according to the map.
+The route we had planned wouldn't involve much climbing, according to the map.
 However, we did pass another pass.
-Fortunately it was an easy one.
+Fortunately, it was an easy one.
 We cycled from one valley to the next.
-Around noon we had cycled just 2 hours.
-We discussed cycle around the Chiemsee, but according to the GPS the shortest route to the bus stop was still 55 km.
-As we still needed to eat we drove straight there.
+Around noon we cycled for only 2 hours.
+We discussed cycling around the Chiemsee, but according to the GPS, the shortest route to the bus stop was still 55 km.
+As we still needed to eat, we drove straight there.

-We got some drinks and ice creams.
+We got some drinks and ice cream.
 I bought Schwip-Schwapp, which was cola mixed with Fanta.
-Meanwhile we got news that the bus wouldn't arrive until 16:15.
-We would easily be able to make that, but still cycled fast.
+Meanwhile, we got the news that the bus wouldn't arrive until 16:15.
+We would easily be able to make that, but we still cycled fast.
 We didn't want to risk missing it in case we got a flat tire.
-The route was hilly but not super tough.
+The route was hilly but not super challenging.
 It was a nice green landscape with some lakes.

-Twenty kilometers before Raubling we cycled towards the Chiemsee to have a quick look.
+Twenty kilometers before Raubling, we cycled towards the Chiemsee for a quick look.
 The bicycle paths there were annoying.
-They were often on the wrong side of the road and sometimes suddenly turned into a pedestrian only section.
+They were often on the wrong side of the road and sometimes suddenly turned into a pedestrian-only section.
 We lost count of how many times we needed to cross the road.

 The Chiemsee